TeachMeInc/SWAG-SDK/docs/unity/script-reference/AddictingGames/Scores/Scores.md

 # Scores Class Documentation

-Manages score-related operations in the game, including retrieval, formatting, and presentation.
+Manages retrieving and displaying scores for a game.

 ## Fields